Iowa GED Programs and School Information

 To sit for the HiSet in Iowa, individuals must generally be at least 17 years of age and enrolled in one of the state's adult education programs.
 They must also earn passing scores on an official practice test before becoming eligible to register via an online account or with a local testing center.

-All five test sections take approximately seven hours to complete, though students have the option of signing up to take one section at a time or attempting to pass two or more in one sitting.
+The five test sections take approximately seven hours total to complete, though students have the option of signing up to take one section at a time or attempting to pass two or more in one sitting.
 In addition to subject area knowledge, the tests are designed to assess students' information processing, critical thinking, problem-solving and communication skills.
 Individual HiSet subtests cover:

 - Social studies